openedx/frontend-template-application/README.rst

 not the templated copy.

-It should be noted that one of the goals of this repository is for it to function correctly as an MFE (as in ``npm install && npm start``) even if no modifications are made.
+It should be noted that one of the goals of this repository is for it to function in development mode (as in ``npm install && npm run dev``) and as an app that can be imported into a shell site, even if no modifications are made.
 This ensures that developers get a *practical* working example, not just a theoretical one.

 This also means, of course, that any committed code should be tested and subject to both CI and branch protection rules.